frankhale/textworld/README.md

 # TextWorld

 An experiment in creating a text based role playing adventure game using a custom Entity Component System.

 ## Status

-Still in the process of being implemented.
-The current user interface is console based.

-There are two implementations, one in C# and the other in C++.
-The one being actively developed currently is the C++ implementation.
+Basic game play is implemented.
+Basic NPC interaction is implemented but all you can do is talk to them right now.
+Player can move around the world, pick up items, use items, drop items.
+Still need to do some work to add more game play elements.

 ## Author(s)